albert-nagy/Cars-and-Partners/README.md

 `/cp/cars/(\d+) [DELETE]`

 This endpoint sets the 'deleted_at' field of a car to the current time.
 Cars whose 'deleted_at' is not 0.0 are considered deleted.
+If there are connections with partners, the referring values get changed to negative on both sides to archive the connection.
+This enables a possible future restoration of the instance along with its archived connections

 ```bash
 curl --user USERNAME:PASSWORD -X DELETE 'http://127.0.0.1:8000/cp/cars/ID'